juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 Smooth upgrade mount pod has two upgrade methods: "Pod upgrade" and "Binary upgrade".
 The difference is:

-- Pod upgrade: Mount pod will be rebuilt, and the minimum version requirement of mount pod is 1.2.1 (Community Edition) or 5.1.0 (Enterprise Edition);
+- Pod upgrade: The mount pod will be rebuilt, and the minimum version requirement of mount pod is 1.2.1 (Community Edition) or 5.1.0 (Enterprise Edition);
-- Binary upgrade: Mount pod does not rebuild, only the binary in it is upgraded.
+- Binary upgrade: The mount pod is not rebuilt, only the binary is upgraded, and other configurations cannot be changed.
+After the upgrade is completed, what you see in the YAML of the mount pod is still the original image.
 The minimum version requirement of mount pod is 1.2.0 (Community Edition) or 5.0.0 (Enterprise Edition).

 Both upgrade methods are smooth upgrades, and the service does not need to be stopped.
 Please choose according to the actual situation.